geokit/geokit-rails/CONFIG.markdown

     config.geokit.geocoders.geocoder_ca = false

-Uncomment to use a username with the Geonames geocoder
+Add this to use a username with the Geonames geocoder

     config.geokitgeocoders.geonames="REPLACE_WITH_YOUR_GEONAMES_USERNAME"